If the saying that a week is a long time in politics feels like an outdated cliché, recent events show that it is still as relevant as ever.

 Forty-two per cent of those polled thought Ms Rudd jumped before she was pushed, with only 23% saying she stood a chance of survival had she clung on to power.

 Amber Rudd was only the third woman to hold the position of Home Secretary – the previous incumbent was the current Prime Minister.

-Nearly half (49%) of people questioned in our survey believe that Mrs May knew her Home Secretary was misleading Parliament when she denied the existence of deportation targets.
+The research found that 49% of people questioned believe that Mrs May knew her Home Secretary was misleading Parliament when she denied the existence of deportation targets.

 Distrust of the PM was greatest among the 35-44 age group, with 59% thinking Mrs May really did know the truth about targets.

 Although Ms Rudd ostensibly resigned over targets, the root of her fall from grace really began when the Windrush scandal broke.

 Migrants from the Caribbean became known as the Windrush generation after the name of the ship that brought 492 Jamaican people who wanted to live and work in Britain in 1948.
 Those who arrived in Britain from the Caribbean before 1973 were told they had to prove they were eligible to stay in the country.
 However, it emerged that their landing cards had been destroyed in 2010 – months after Mrs May became Home Secretary.

 The move was part of the ‘hostile environment’ policy introduced during Mrs May’s stint as Home Secretary aimed at making life as difficult as possible for illegal immigrants.

 More than half (54%) of people interviewed said the PM should be held responsible for the Windrush fiasco, with just 24% saying she was blameless.
 Londoners were the most adamant in saying Mrs May should be held to account, with 69% saying she should face the music.
 But the PM enjoyed more support from those in the East Midlands, Northern Ireland and the South East of England where just 43% said she should be held responsible.